fahadimaduddin/fahadimaduddin/README.md

 # Hello folks!👋

-My name is Fahad Imaduddin.
-I am a Fullstack Engineer.
-I am from Pakistan, lives in Karachi Pakistan and working at Systems Limited.
+I am Fahad Imaduddin.
+I work as a Full-Stack Engineer.
+I live in Karachi, Pakistan, and work at Systems Limited.

 ## 🔧 Langueages & Tools